richcooper95/richcooper95.github.io/blog/posts/polysemanticity.md

 had also TA'd at the previous camp... where _someone else_ had decided (completely independently) to write an AI-safety-themed Modern Major General parody 🤯

-This other lyricist was Mick Zijdel, whose [excellent version](https://mickzijdel.com/blog/2025-03-30-i-am-the-very-triumph-of-a-thinker-artificial-parody-lyrics/) is hosted on his own blog; and inspired by this (with my mind still slightly blown), I thought it was time to share my version too!
+This mysterious other lyricist was Mick Zijdel, whose [excellent version](https://mickzijdel.com/blog/2025-03-30-i-am-the-very-triumph-of-a-thinker-artificial-parody-lyrics/) is hosted on his own blog; and inspired by this, I thought it was time to share my version too!

-(At ML4Good, I volunteered a highly unpolished debut performance which Diego duly had Mick on video call for - hopefully the lyrics are slightly more intelligible written down!)
+(At ML4Good, I volunteered a highly unpolished debut performance which Diego duly had Mick on video call for - hopefully the lyrics are slightly more intelligible written down.)

 Here it is: